 I survived death twice in 2014…..and several times since.
 I think I have a pretty good head start on the law of averages here for overcoming.
 Every day above ground is a good day and I am very optimistic about my orthopaedic recovery and looking forward to the continued and amazing rehabilitation of my right arm again!
 We have some other hurdles to overcome, but this is a great start and strong movement in the most effective direction possible, which in many ways will be….I am coming to understand – will be a lifetime venture.

-Will I remain in a wheelchair or can I walk?
+Will you remain in a wheelchair or can you walk?

 The short answer is I am no longer in a wheelchair since March of 2015 for the most part.
 I had to learn to walk again.
 I had to use it again off and on later in 2015 and again in 2016 when travelling to Minnesota for my Orthopaedic Surgeries as unable to walk long distances at the train station and airports, due balance issues, fractures/enormous pain in my back/shoulder and body overall – endurance has been a challenge for sure.

 I have been out of the wheelchair more now than in it.
 I do use the electric carts at stores as needed, depending on what kind of day it is for my body.
 I walk with a cane for the most part now, though am endeavoring to not use it as much over time.
 I walk at home and in as many places as possible and I am able to tolerate.
 I am learning where all the “sit down and resting” spots are (and more bathrooms too).
 I still do need the wheelchair now and again as my stamina varies daily &/or weekly.
 My personal goal is to eventually be without any assistive devices while maintaining my balance and stamina.
 I know I will continue to take one step forward and 2 steps backward, but as long as we are still moving forward all is well.